 The subject 'The staff' must come before the finite verb; here the sentence begins with the direct object, which is not correct for the fixed order.

-The time modifier 'at 8 o'clock' belongs directly after the finite verb and before the direct object; now it is placed too far back.
+The time indication 'at 8 o'clock' should come immediately after the finite verb and before the direct object; here it is too far at the end.

 Differences Between English and Dutch Sentence Structure